What is Chiropractic?

 What is a typical treatment?

-Our most common form of treatment is chiropractic manipulative treatment, which involves applying gentle but specific forces by hand to ensure that the spine is working correctly, and to reduce discomfort if needed.
+Our most common form of treatment is spinal manipulation, which involves applying gentle but specific forces by hand to ensure that the spine is working correctly, and to reduce discomfort if needed.
 Chiropractors are experts in the application of this treatment, ensuring that it is performed in a way that’s safe and comfortable for the patient.

 Although treatment is most commonly performed on the spine, chiropractors can also treat other places such as the ankle, knee, wrist, elbow, or shoulder to restore structural alignment, improve the joint function, and reduce pain.

-Chiropractic manipulative treatment is often accompanied by non-manual therapies such as application of heat or ice, application of TENS, rehabilitative exercise, counseling about diet, weight loss, and other lifestyle factors.
+We also use other therapies such as application of heat or ice, application of TENS, rehabilitative exercise, counseling about diet, weight loss, and other lifestyle factors as necessary.

 What training do Chiropractors need?